luciopaiva/template-typescript-rollup/README.md

 But... failing tests will not produce useful stack traces.
 Not exactly sure why, but it must be nyc's fault since c8 works fine.
 Normal stack trace lines have a file name followed by line number and column number, but the stack traces produced come with nonsensical numbers.

 So right now the best option seems to be running `npm test` to be able to find the exact line where it failed.

+#### WSL2

+WSL2 users may have problems to debug code via WebStorm.
+I tried debugging unit tests, but WebStorm just halts at the following message and nothing else happens:

+    Debugger listening on ws://127.0.0.1:36935/bd95006d-0336-4898-bbac-3abc18d6e48b

+This looks like a firewall problem, but I don't know how to fix this.
+I can see a few people complaining about this problem on the Jetbrains forums, but no clear way on how to solve it.

+What I ended up doing was to install [nvm for Windows](https://github.com/coreybutler/nvm-windows/releases) and clone the project directly via Windows to get WSL2 out of the equation.

 ## How was this template constructed?